These advertisements already show the

 in capitals is as follows: All

 rights of the record producer and of the owner of the work reproduced

 reserved.
 Copying, public performance and broadcasting this record

 .
 And above this in the middle: A Philips record product

 reference to Philips is absent on later releases.
-The
+Still later labels

 A-side label has ''side A'' in capitals within the third white circle